alchemyplatform/aa-sdk/site/packages/aa-signers/turnkey/constructor.md

 - `apiUrl: string` -- a URL pointing to the Turnkey public API.
 You can use https://api.turnkey.com.

 - `stamper: TStamper` -- a Turnkey stamper to sign requests.
 Every request to Turnkey must be signed using a [stamper](https://docs.turnkey.com/category/api-design).
-Turnkey supports multiple stampers including [`@turnkey/api-key-stamper`](https://github.com/tkhq/sdk/tree/main/packages/api-key-stamper) to sign requests with API keys and [`@turnkey/webauthn-stamper`](https://github.com/tkhq/sdk/tree/main/packages/webauthn-stamper) to sign requests with Passkeys or WebAuthn devices.
+Turnkey supports multiple stampers including [`@turnkey/webauthn-stamper`](https://github.com/tkhq/sdk/tree/main/packages/webauthn-stamper) to sign requests with Passkeys or WebAuthn devices and [`@turnkey/api-key-stamper`](https://github.com/tkhq/sdk/tree/main/packages/api-key-stamper) to sign requests with API keys.